abidanBrito/sensor-tech/README.md

 *   [x] REST server.
 *   [x] PCB Design.

-## DOCUMENTATION (under construction)
+## DOCUMENTATION
 It can be found in the form of a PDF file for each and every Sprint, accordingly.
 Those of previous Sprints may and do, in fact, contain errors (schematics, pins, etc.).
-Please, refer to the [technical documentation](Technical_Documentation.pdf).
+Please, refer to the [technical documentation](Technical_Documentation.pdf) (spanish).

 ## CREDITS
 | Author                    |